Maximiliano Ferreira (footballer, born 1989)

-Maximiliano Nicolás Ferreira (born 10 January 1989) is an Argentine professional footballer who plays as a midfielder for Defensores de Belgrano.
+Maximiliano Nicolás Ferreira (born 10 January 1989) is an Argentine professional footballer who plays as a midfielder for Camioneros in the Primera B of Argentina.

 Career

 Ferreira's career started in River Plate's academy, staying for ten years until sealing a move to Torneo Argentino C's Estudiantes.
 Ferreira joined San Telmo in 2011, which preceded a return to Estudiantes in 2012.
 Ferreira completed a move to Primera C Metropolitana's UAI Urquiza in 2012.
 He scored one goal in twenty matches in his first campaign, which ended with the title and subsequent promotion to tier three.
 Goals against Comunicaciones, Flandria, Barracas Central and Deportivo Morón followed in 2013–14.
 Ferreira was loaned to Platense in January 2015, remaining for twelve months and scoring once in twenty-six fixtures.

 He returned to UAI Urquiza for 2016, prior to departing two years later.
 On 19 June 2018, after participating in one hundred and thirty-eight games and netting five goals for UAI Urquiza, Ferreira joined Primera B Nacional side Brown.
 His professional debut for the club arrived on 23 September during a goalless draw with Los Andes.

+After passing through Ciudad Bolívar, UAI Urquiza, In 2023 he became a player for Camioneros.